Doctor of Business Administration

 - Strategic Supply Chain & Logistics Management

 ^ 1.
-Not all subjects will be offered during the 3-year DBA study, subject to factors such as staff availability, student enrolment, programme resources and so on.
+Normally, each subject will be offered once during the 3-year study.
+However, subject to factors such as staff availability, student enrolment, programme resources and so on, not all subjects will be offered during the 3-year study.
+And, registration is subject to the availability of quota.

 2. Programme structure and the subject details (e.g. subject description form, offering pattern, class timetable etc.) are subject to review and change from time to time.